frequencycodes/frequencycodes/README.md

 ### Hi there 👋 My name is Aaron!
 Welcome to my GitHub.
 I am back on the coding journey after a little over 3 months of some long overdue personal time.
-We can all get overwhelmed and burnt out pretty easily in this field, so it's important that we take the much needed time to recuperate and take care of ourselves.
+We can all get overwhelmed and burnt out pretty easily in this field, so it's important that we take the much needed time to recuperate.